ZupIT/beagle-docs/content/en/overview.md

 ### Styling

-Finally, let's take a closer look into the `style` attribute, which describes how to position and layout components and their children.
-Most components have this attribute, and it's responsible for an important Beagle feature: **developers have control *through backend* on UI positioning**.
+Let's take a closer look into the `style` attribute, which describes how to position and layout components and their children:

-You can experience that by changing the `flexDirection` attribute to **`ROW`** in the playground, and you will see the same views positioned horizontally.
-In your real application, you can deploy this exact change in your backend, and they will be reflected *immediately* in your frontend – even on mobile platforms, you don't need mobile store updates.

-> Many tools built in-house for Server Driven UI don't allow this kind of power over a UI positioning and this comes out of the box with Beagle.

-In the example *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
-There are other options as well, you can see them [in the Style section]({{< ref path="api/widget.md#style-attributes" >}}).

 ```json
 {